spotlightpa/poor-richard/content/news/2026-01-28-PMPPOWERCRUNCH0126.md

 +++
-authors = ["‍Hannah Frances Johansson"] blurb = "The shortfall is driven by a slow replacement of retiring power plants and rising demand from electrification and data centers, PJM officials have said." byline = "‍Hannah Frances Johansson of Pittsburgh Media Partnership Newsroom" description = "The shortfall is driven by a slow replacement of retiring power plants and rising demand from electrification and data centers, PJM officials have said." draft = false feed-exclude = false
+authors = ["Hannah Frances Johansson"] blurb = "The shortfall is driven by a slow replacement of retiring power plants and rising demand from electrification and data centers, PJM officials have said." byline = "Hannah Frances Johansson of Pittsburgh Media Partnership Newsroom" description = "The shortfall is driven by a slow replacement of retiring power plants and rising demand from electrification and data centers, PJM officials have said." draft = false feed-exclude = false